• Home

 Featured Resources

-• To start with, pick up a copy of Left Turn at Orion by Guy Consolmagno and Dan M. Davis.
+• Left Turn at Orion by Guy Consolmagno and Dan M. Davis.
 You can find this book on Amazon.
 They have a Left Turn at Orion webpage as well.

-• For a more detailed list of deep sky objects, see Michael Vlasov.
+• Michael Vlasov.
 “Illustrated Deep-Sky Observing Guide.”
 Deep-Sky Watch.
+A more detailed list of deep sky objects.

-• For a list of viewing targets, see “Astronomy Tools & Astrophotography/Targets for Your Telescopes.”
+• “Astronomy Tools & Astrophotography/Targets for Your Telescopes.”
 Telescopius.
+A list of viewing targets.

 Messier Catalog

-A hundred or so of the most noticeable objects are classified as Messier objects.
+A hundred or so of the most noticeable deep-sky objects are classified as Messier objects (with designations M##).
 This catalog was developed by Charles Messier in the 18th century as a list of objects to avoid when searching for comets.
+It is now some of the favorite targets for amateur astronomers.

 • “Messier Objects.”
 Constellation Guide.